solana-labs/solana/book/src/running-validator/validator-testnet.md

 # Choosing a Testnet

-As noted in the overview, solana currently maintains several testnets, each featuring a validator that can serve as the entrypoint to the cluster for your validator.
+Solana maintains several testnets, each featuring a Solana-owned validator that serves as an entrypoint to the cluster.

 Current testnet entrypoints:

-* Stable, testnet.solana.com
+* Stable: testnet.solana.com
-* Beta, beta.testnet.solana.com
+* Beta: beta.testnet.solana.com
-* Edge, edge.testnet.solana.com
+* Edge: edge.testnet.solana.com

-Prior to mainnet, the testnets may be running different versions of solana software, which may feature breaking changes.
-Generally, the edge testnet tracks the tip of master, beta tracks the latest tagged minor release, and stable tracks the most stable tagged release.
+Application developers should target the Stable testnet.
+Key differences between the Stable testnet and what will be mainnet:

+* Stable testnet tokens are not real
+* Stable testnet includes a token faucet for application testing
+* Stable testnet may be subject to ledger resets
+* Stable testnet typically runs a newer software version than mainnet
+* Stable testnet may be maintained by different validators than mainnet

+The Beta testnet is used to showcase and stabilize new features before they are marked Stable.
+Application developers are free to target the Beta testnet, but should expect instability and periodic ledger resets.

+The Edge testnet is intended for Solana protocol developers, not application developers.
+It tracks the tip of the master branch, not any release.
+Regarding stability, all that can be said is that CI automation was successful.

 ### Get Testnet Version